uma-universal-money-address/protocol/umad-05-payreq-request.md

     // See LUD-18 for details.
     <json payerdata>
   },
+  // An amount (int64) followed optionally by a "." and the sending currency code.
+For example: "100.USD" would send
-  // An int64 - This is the amount in the smallest unit of the specified receiving currency (eg. cents for USD).
+  // an amount equivalent to $1 USD.
+Note that the amount is specified in the smallest unit of the specified
+  // currency (eg. cents for USD).
+Omitting the currency code will default to specifying the amount in millisats.
-  "amount": number,
+  "amount": string,
-  // The currency code of the receiving currency (eg. "USD").
-This must be one of the currencies returned in the
+  // The currency code of the receiving currency (eg. "USD") to which the receiving VASP will convert into when the
+  // transaction completes.
+This must be one of the currencies returned in the LNURLP response, and it must have
-  // LNURLP response.
+  // been a currency with a "convertible" field.
-  "currency": string,
+  "convert": string,
   // The UMA protocol version that will be used for this transaction.
 See [UMAD-08](/umad-08-versioning.md).
   "umaVersion": "1.0",
   "payeeData":  {